eduardomota/afterglowytJS/readme.md

 ## Mini QA

+Q. Can i use this without afterglow player?

+​	A. Yes, just don't add `class="afterglow"` to your video tag.

 Q. Can i use this if i use Cloudflare?

-A. Yes this is just a simple proxy, video will be streamed directly from third-party servers (googlevideo).
+​	A. Yes this is just a simple proxy, video will be streamed directly from third-party servers (googlevideo).

 Q. Does this work with multiple `<video>` tags inside the same page?

-A. Yes, sources are obtained asynchronously from the configured request mode.
+​	A. Yes, sources are obtained asynchronously as configured.

 Q. Can i restrict access to this API?

-A. You can and should restrict allowed video IDs, IPs and domain referrers via config file.
+​	A. You can and should restrict allowed video IDs, IPs and domain referrers via config file.
 Other restrictions can be applied via custom code or application configurations.

 ## License